 b.
 Respondents who are faculty are entitled to due process as set out in PPMs 9-9 to 9-14.
 Completion of the investigative procedures of this policy may, at the discretion of the provost, constitute completion of a preliminary investigation as outlined in PPM 9-11.

 c.
-Respondents who are students are entitled to due process as set out in the Student Policies and Procedures Manual.
-Completion of the investigative procedures of this policy may, at the discretion of the vice president for Student Services and the student(s) or student groups involved, constitute completion of informal resolution procedures outlined in Chapter VIII of that document.
+Respondents who are students are entitled to due process as set out in PPM 6-22.
+Completion of the investigative procedures of this policy may, at the discretion of the Vice President for Student Affairs and the student(s) or student groups involved, constitute completion of informal resolution procedures outlined in those policies.

 d.
-Under circumstances which could otherwise result in multiple hearings, each of which would be investigating complaints arising from the same occurrence(s), these various hearings may be consolidated into one hearing.
+Under circumstances which could otherwise result in multiple hearings, each of which would involve adjudicating complaints arising from the same occurrence(s), these various hearings may be consolidated into one hearing.
 Such a hearing would be conducted before a panel composed of representatives of the groups which fairly reflect the parties involved in the complaint.
-The line supervisor most proximate to all complaining and responding parties, with the concurrence of the University attorney, and all parties involved with the complaint shall determine the necessity for such consolidation.
-If there is such agreement, the line supervisor most proximate to all complaining and responding parties, with the concurrence of the University attorney shall determine the composition of the hearing panel.
+The line supervisor most proximate to all complaining and responding parties, with their concurrence, and that of University Legal Counsel, shall determine the necessity for such consolidation and the composition of the hearing panel.
 If any of the parties are unwilling to consolidate, then separate hearings will be undertaken.

 E. Complaint Review